michauhl/RBPBench/README.md

 is to filter the input regions by their region score (if the score is meaningful), which can be done via `--bed-sc-thr`.

-Considering the single motif level co-ocurrences (`rbpbench enmo`, `rbpbench nemo`), co-occurrence is more strict, since it is only checked for motifs which are significantly enriched in the input regions (details [here](#input-region-motif_enrichment-statistics)).
+Considering the single motif level co-occurrences (`rbpbench enmo`, `rbpbench nemo`), co-occurrence attribution is more strict, since it is only checked for motifs which are significantly enriched in the input regions (details [here](#input-region-motif_enrichment-statistics)).
 Furthermore, in addition to `--min-motif-dist`, co-occurrences can be filtered by motif pair similarity (only for MEME motif formatted sequence motifs, `--motif-sim-thr`), which